Partly Sunny With a High Near 25

 Sunday

-Mostly cloudy, with a high near 22.
-Breezy, with a west wind 9 to 15 mph, with gusts as high as 23 mph.
+A 50 percent chance of snow.
+Cloudy, with a high near 12.
+Blustery, with an east northeast wind 10 to 15 mph, with gusts as high as 23 mph.

 Sunday Night

-A 20 percent chance of snow after 11pm.
-Mostly cloudy, with a low around 7.
-West northwest wind 6 to 9 mph.
+A 30 percent chance of snow, mainly before 11pm.
+Cloudy, with a low around -9.
+Blustery.

 Monday